-Discussion Even though promises can be state-contingent, an economy in which fundamental assets can back only one contract at a time cannot implement an Arrow-Debreu equilibrium with limited pledgeability (see Geanakoplos and Zame, 2014; Gottardi and Kubler, 2015).
-Generally, if a contract pays in $K \le N$ states, then the issuer of the contract retains payments in at least N - K states.
-Collateral constraints require that in equilibrium some agents must hold "bundles" of Arrow-Debreu securities, which is not required with complete markets-in other words, collateral
+Even though promises can be state-contingent, an economy in which fundamental assets can back only one contract at a time cannot implement an Arrow-Debreu equilibrium with limited pledgeability (see Geanakoplos and Zame, 2014; Gottardi and Kubler, 2015).5 We take the financial environment as exogenous.
+The question of how financial institutions determine collateral constraints, while important, is outside the scope of this paper.6

-3Note that using an asset z to issue a single contract splits the payoffs to z into two sets of contingent claims: those cash flows defined by the contract, and the residual cash flows that accrue to the holder of z after making the contract payments.
+4Note that using an asset z to issue a single contract splits the payoffs to z into two sets of contingent claims: those cash flows defined by the contract, and the residual cash flows that accrue to the holder of z after making the contract payments.
 Thus, issuing a single contract is akin to tranching z into two sets of payoffs.
 In contrast, we are interested in when an asset can be tranched into at least 3 sets of cash flows.

-constraints prevent the complete splitting of asset payoffs into Arrow-Debreu securities.
+5 Generally, if a contract pays in $K \le N$ states, then the issuer of the contract retains payments in at least N - K states.
+Collateral constraints require that in equilibrium some agents must hold "bundles" of Arrow-Debreu securities, which is not required with complete markets-in other words, collateral constraints prevent the complete splitting of asset payoffs into Arrow-Debreu securities.
 Because of this, tranching is not redundant in equilibrium precisely because it increases the set of contingent payoffs that can be backed by an asset.